learning-zone/javascript-basics/README.md

 var array1 = [1, 30, 39, 29, 10, 13];
 console.log(array1.every(isBelowThreshold)); // Output: true
 ```
-**m.) array.some()**: The some() method tests whether at least one element in the array passes the test implemented by the provided function.
+**l.) array.some()**: The some() method tests whether at least one element in the array passes the test implemented by the provided function.
 It returns a Boolean value.
 ```javascript
 var array = [1, 2, 3, 4, 5];